Selfish Machines: Background and recording

 In November 2008, Alternative Press posted a list detailing their most anticipated album releases for the following year.
 The list included Pierce the Veil's second album, which was listed for release in the Autumn.
 In an interview with AbsolutePunk in early 2009, guitarist and vocalist Vic Fuentes revealed that Pierce the Veil's next album would be influenced by their fans.
 Fuentes also said in the interview that he was uncertain when the album would be released, but that it would be released by Equal Vision.
-In April 2009, it was revealed that the band were in the process of writing for their next album.
+In April 2009, Alternative Press revealed that the band were in the process of writing for their next album.
 The band was writing and demoing new material at their home studio in November 2009.
 Selfish Machines, and the band's next album Collide with the Sky (2012), was written in a cabin that belonged to Fearless Records' president Bob Becker.
 Like their previous record, A Flair for the Dramatic (2007), singer-songwriter Curtis Peoples joined Pierce the Veil to help write songs.
 However, none of the songs made it to the final cut.

-The album was recorded between December 2009 and January 2010 in Los Angeles with producer Mike Green, with a planned release later that year.
+The album was recorded during December 2009 and January 2010 in Los Angeles with producer Mike Green, with a planned release later that year.
 Green was selected as the producer because, according to Fuentes, albums he had previously worked on "sounded amazing", and he was "a very down to earth and passionate person".
 It was revealed on December 27, 2009, that Mike Fuentes had recorded all the drum tracks in one day, at Ocean Studios in Burbank, California.
 The drums were recorded using three microphones on the kick drum, and four on the snare.
 During the recording sessions, Mike broke a microphone that was worth $6,000.
 By January 11, 2010, though vocals and keyboard tracks had yet to be recorded, all other components had been completed.
 A studio update posted on February 19 noted eights days remained to record the vocals.
 Fuentes later said he was not going to be recording in Los Angeles again, as being so close to their hometown of San Diego provided "a lot of distractions that we didn't need".